 Reports of several trials stated that the duration of procedures in the surgical and the control arms was matched, either by imitating the elements of the surgical procedure or by keeping all patients in the operation room for the same length of time (Moseley et al. 2002; Montgomery et al. 2006; Koutsourelakis et al. 2008; Castro et al. 2010; Gross et al. 2011; Sihvonen et al. 2013; Eid et al. 2014).
 In some trials, however, the placebo procedure was shorter than the surgical intervention, because it was judged unethical to prolong placebo treatment (Fleischer 1985; Deviere et al. 2005).

-Most trials blinded assessors but the surgeon and other staff in the operating room were made aware of the group assignment; however, they did not participate in further treatment, post-operative care or follow-up of the patient (Abbott et al. 2004; Sihvonen et al. 2013; Cotton et al. 2014).
+Most trials blinded assessors but the surgeon and other staff in the operating room knew the group assignment; however, they did not participate in further treatment, post-operative care or follow-up of the patient (Abbott et al. 2004; Sihvonen et al. 2013; Cotton et al. 2014).
 In a trial by Thomsen, the post-operative care and assessment was done at a different hospital from the surgery (Thomsen et al. 1981).
-The trial by Cotton and colleagues provided blinded post-operative care by referral to physicians (who were blinded when deciding on treatment) and when this was not sufficient, by an evaluating physician at the study site (who was also blinded) (Cotton et al. 2014).
+In the trial by Cotton and colleagues, post-operative care was provided by physicians who were blinded when deciding on treatment, and when this was not sufficient, by an evaluating physician at the study site who was also blinded (Cotton et al. 2014).

 The importance of placebo controlled surgical trials

-Comparisons of surgical treatments believed to be ‘active’ with sham/placebo treatments are important because they reduce biased estimates of treatment effects (Wartolowska et al. 2016).
-Although double-blind randomized trials are costly and often difficult to perform, their cost is a fraction of the costs to patients and health services of ineffective, invasive and harmful treatments.
+Comparisons of surgical treatments believed to be active with placebo treatments are important because they reduce biased estimates of treatment effects (Wartolowska et al. 2016).
+Although double-blind randomised trials are costly and often difficult to perform, their cost is a fraction of the costs to patients and health services of ineffective, invasive and harmful treatments.

 Abbott J, Hawe J, Hunter D, Holmes M, Finn P, Garry R (2004).
 Laparoscopic excision of endometriosis: a randomized, placebo-controlled trial.
 Fertility & Sterility 82: 878–884.